A130 highway (Russia)

 The Russian route A130 is a Russian federal highway from Moscow to the border with Belarus, where it becomes the P43 to Bobruysk.

-Within Moscow Oblast it coincides with the old Kaluga road, until the village of Lvovo.
+Within Moscow Oblast it coincides with the old Kaluga road, until the village of L'vovo.
 Before the fall of the Soviet Union the A130 (then the A101) was used as a southern alternative to the M1 into Belarus.

 The route was given a new designation, A-130, on November 17, 2010 in accordance with Government Resolution №928; the A101 designation was used until the end of 2017.